mrichar1/thatremindsme/_posts/2016-12-09-Making a Woolly Board.md

 * 9 dowelling pieces:  5cm long, 6mm diameter - to make dowel pegs.
 * 1 dowelling piece:  90cm long, 6mm diameter  - to make the bottom bar to pin the sweater body cuff to.
 *1 piece of scrap wood - at least 90cm long, and 3cm thick, of any width, to make a base/stand.
-* 2 long (25cm or more) M6 bolts or threaded rods.
+* 2 long (25cm or more) stainless steel M6 bolts or threaded rods.
 (M8 will also do, but you'll need an 8mm drill bit too).
-* 2 washers to fit thread.
+* 2 washers to fit thread (also stainless steel).
-* 2 nuts to fit thread.
+* 2 nuts to fit thread (also stainless steel).
 * String

 You will also need a drill with 6 and 7mm wood drill bits.

 # Instructions